-Prior to the hike, it is essential to look through each Trek’s main page on our website to identify the meeting location for your group.
-Specific details can be found under the logistics page for individual Vermont and New Hampshire trips.
+Prior to the hike, it is essential to look through each trek’s main page on our website to identify the meeting location for your group.
+You can find specific details on the logistics page for individual Vermont and New Hampshire trips.
 Your guide will also be in contact well before your tour begins to finalize a meeting time and place.

 Book in Advance

 When planning a trip, you will want to book your spot with our group as soon as you can.
 Because of our small guide-to-hiker ratio, we only have a limited number of slots for each trek.
 The good news, however, is that if you miss the cut for one of our tours, we usually have multiple dates available.